travelbureau/f0_icml_code/README.md

 * docker
 * nvidia-docker2
 * A recent Nvidia GPU *e.g.* GTX980 or better.
+* Ubuntu

 # Installation
 The docker image essentially packages all dependencies in a safe environment.
 The scripts we provide will externally mount our source code, and our models, into the docker environment.

-Most source code for this project is in Python and so once the docker image is built we won't need any compiling.

 ## Docker and Nvidia-Docker

-The following is all of the steps to build a docker image for `RareSim` from a fresh Ubuntu installation:
+The following is all of the steps to build a docker image for `FormulaZero` from a fresh Ubuntu installation:

 1) Install [Docker for Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).
 Make sure to `sudo usermod -aG docker your-user` and then not run below docker scripts as `sudo`
 2) Install [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker).
 Make sure to use `nvidia-docker2` not `nvidia-docker1`.